fregante/github-desktop-open-in-sublime-text/README.md

+## Deprecated: This is no longer needed, GitHub Desktop supports this natively now

 # Github Desktop - Open In Sublime Text

 > In GitHub Desktop on Mac, replace "Open in Atom" with Sublime Text.